GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/fledge/index.md

 We'll update the available settings in Chrome as the Protected Audience API proposal progresses, [based on tests and feedback](/docs/privacy-sandbox/proposal-lifecycle/#testing).
-In the future, we'll offer more granular settings to manage Protected Audience API and associated data.
+In the future, we'll offer more granular settings to manage the Protected Audience API and associated data.

 API callers can't access group membership when users browse in Incognito mode,